-Free trials make it so easy to get people in the door, and then your incredible membership gets to do the talking from there.
+Free trials (or $1 trials) make it so easy to get people in the door, and then your incredible membership gets to do the talking from there.
 I’m absolutely blown away by how effective this is.

 If you have a solid membership that people want to stay in, the free trial members can far exceed the numbers you'd see without one.